 - Keep an eye on young seedlings to make sure they are getting enough light and water.

 - Obtain grow lights if you decide to grow seedlings more than a week inside.

-- Give you plants enough room in the garden so you can grow till their full potential
+- Give your plants enough room in the garden so they can grow to their full potential

 Good luck with your vegetable garden planting, if you have any questions please feel free to contact me.